monteiroMS/monteiroMS/README.md

 <p>During my journey at Trybe's course, I build a lot of projects using React, Node, Sequelize, Mongoose, Jest, React Testing Library, MySQL, MongoDB among other tecnologies.
 A big part of those projects are in my GitHub repositories if you would like to check it out.</p>

 <p>Started working as a developer early this year (2023), and my goal is to keep evolving everyday and someday became a reference to my team in some theme of the area.
-Right now I'm working in the <a href="https://www.ganjamarket.com.br" target="_blank" rel="noopener noreferrer">Ganja Market</a> project, at <a href="https://www.greenscale.com.br" target="_blank" rel="noopener noreferrer">Green Scale</a> company.
-The main tecnologies that I use everyday are Nest.js, Next.js and Material UI.</p>
+My last job was in the <a href="https://www.ganjamarket.com.br" target="_blank" rel="noopener noreferrer">Ganja Market</a> project, at <a href="https://www.greenscale.com.br" target="_blank" rel="noopener noreferrer">Green Scale</a> company.
+The main tecnologies that I used everyday were Nest.js, Next.js and Material UI.</p>

 <p>
   <a href="https://monteiroms.github.io/portfolio/" rel="noopener noreferrer" target="_blank">